leodotnet/sentiment-bilingual/readme.txt

 ================================================================================
 =============================== README GUIDE ===================================
 ================================================================================

 Configurable input parameters to CRF system are:

 1) To use Shared or Independent features.
-Param is:
+Param (flag) is:
-- SHARE_FEATURES = true means feature-sharing; SHARE_FEATURES = false, which is a default value, means there is no feature-sharing
+- SHARE_FEATURES (SHARE_FEATURES = true means feature-sharing; SHARE_FEATURES = false, which is a default value, means there is no feature-sharing) to enable it, just add 	flagSet.add("SHARE_FEATURES"); so as the flags in 2.1 and 3.

 2) To use embedding or no embedding.
 Param is:
 - TargetSentimentGlobal.ENABLE_WORD_EMBEDDING = true/false